shopware/shopware/docs/nexus-backend/components--atomic-design.md

 When you register your component you have to define a unique name for it.
 This name defines a custom HTML tag which can be used in other layouts to use this component.
 The name should be as short and precise as possible and should only use a `-` for delimiters.
 All Shopware core components will use the `sw-` name prefix as a kind of namespace.

-As the JavaScript file is the main file for your component you will also import the template and its styling here.
+Every component needs an `index.js` file as the main file.
+In this file you will also import the template and styling of the component.
 The complete file for a component could look something like this:

 ```
-import 'src/app/component/atom/my-component/my-component.less';
+import './my-component.less';
-import template from 'src/app/component/atom/my-component/my-component.html.twig';
+import template from './my-component.html.twig';

 export default Shopware.ComponentFactory.register('my-component', {